HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 It is expected that this request is more likely to return current information, rather than a pre-generated snapshot, as the transactionTime could be anything.

 > **Note:** The current bulk data handling specification does not handle deleted items.
 The recommendation is that periodically a complete download should be performed to check for "gaps" to reconcile the deletions (which could be due to security changes).
-However, content should not usually be "deleted" it should be marked as inactive, or end dated.
+However, content should not usually be "deleted"; it should be marked as inactive, or end dated.
 >
 > **Proposal:** Include a deletions bundle(s) for each resource type to report the deletions (when using the _since parameter).
 As demonstrated in the status tracking output section below, these bundles would be included in the process output as a new property "deletions".
 This bundle would have a type of "collection", and each entry would be indicated as a deleted item in the history.